HeWeMel/nographs/README.rst

 shortest path from 0 to 5.
 It is not easy to see that from the definition of the graph...

-The graph is shown in the following picture.
+A part of the graph, the vertices up to 41, is shown in the following picture.
 Arrows denote directed edges.
 The edges in red show shortest paths from 0 to other vertices.

 Welcome to NoGraphs!